+91 935-560-8010 [email protected]

 Procedure of Bentall Procedure

-Closing Incisions and Recovery: Once the graft is securely in place, the surgeon closes the incisions, and the patient is weaned off the heart-lung machine.
-The patient is then carefully monitored in the intensive care unit (ICU) for a period of time to ensure a smooth recovery.
+• Closing Incisions and Recovery: Once the graft is securely in place, the surgeon closes the incisions, and the patient is weaned off the heart-lung machine.
+The patient is then carefully monitored in the intensive care unit (ICU) for some time to ensure a smooth recovery.

 Other Specilities We Cover